Below are our frequently asked questions. If you do not see what you need, please continue to the Contact Us page and let us know!

 Q: Do I need to make my own lodging reservations?

 A: Lodging reservations will be made for you.
-Your reservation will be guaranteed from the day before the course begins (check-in after 1400) through the final day of the course (check-out before 1100).
+The entire class will be lodged at the same location.
+Your reservation will be guaranteed from one day prior to the class start date (check-in after 1400) through the final day of the course (check-out before 1100), unless a late release time is scheduled for that day.
 Contact lodging to change your arrival or departure dates if arriving earlier or leaving later.

 Q: Do you have an address for lodging that I can use in my GPS?